14.1.1.1. Service Definition Specification¶

 This representation is used to describe both simple strings and numbers as well as complex data types in JSON.
 The schema may also include documentation for each attribute, as well as constraints on data values.

-For example, the following simple json-schema
+For example, the following simple json-schema defines a JSON object

-representing an address
+representing an address:

 {